 Together with my dead body they shall arise.

 Awake and sing, you who dwell in dust;

 For your dew is like the dew of herbs,

 And the earth shall cast out the dead.

 a.
-Your dead shall live: The Old Testament had a shadowy understanding of the life to come, because the secrets of the life to come have now been revealed by the appearing of our Savior Jesus Christ, who has abolished death and brought life and immortality to light through the gospel (2 Timothy 1:10).
-But here is a confident expectation of resurrection and glory for the LORD’s righteous ones.
+Your dead shall live: The Old Testament gave a shadowy understanding of the life to come, because the secrets of the life to come have now been revealed by the appearing of our Savior Jesus Christ, who has abolished death and brought life and immortality to light through the gospel (2 Timothy 1:10).
+But here is one Old Testament example of a confident expectation of resurrection and glory for the Lord’s righteous ones.

 3. (20-21) The promise of refuge in the time of great indignation.

 Hide yourself, as it were, for a little moment,

 Until the indignation is past.